mwgabby-li/Mab/ReadMe.md

 Comments are denoted by `--` and continue to the end of the line.

-Block comments are denoted by `--/` and `--\` and can span multiple lines.
+Block comments are denoted by `--/` and `--\ ` and can span multiple lines.
 Nesting block comments is not supported.

+Anything in between the `--/` and `--\ ` will be ignored.

 Example of usage:
 ```
 -- This is a comment

---And a block comment:
+-- And a block comment:
---/
+--/ Title of Block Comment

     This is a block comment.
     It can span multiple lines.